 is a talented designer and creative whose skills stretch through film production, digital marketing campaigns, social media advocacy, grassroots community organizing and social entrepreneurship.
 She brings her expertise to serve communities in Yemen and throughout the United States.

-is an experience Nonprofit attorney.
-She has helped NGOs and community based organizations to amplify their visions for a better future and bring efficacy to their efforts to attain their vision.
-The values of service, compassion and inclusion are essential to her efforts with The Mokha Institute.
+is an experienced nonprofit attorney whose passionate about helping nonprofits work with efficacy toward their mission and amplify their success and impact.
+She has helped NGOs and community based organizations amplify their visions for a better future.
+The values of service, compassion and inclusion are essential to her in all facets of her work with The Mokha Institute.

 works tirelessly to support humanitarian causes whether it’s building wells, schools or hospitals in the U.S. or abroad.
 As an entrepreneur he has invested in businesses that bring economic growth and opportunity to people in every community he touches.